ankitvoramtu/Machine-Learning-Exercise/README.md

-This repository displays the exercises, implemented with Octave, when I take Machine Learning course by Andrew Ng from Stanford through Coursera.
+This repository displays the exercises, implemented with Octave, when I take [Machine Learning] (https://www.coursera.org/learn/machine-learning/) course by Andrew Ng from Stanford University through Coursera.